2014-2015 Undergraduate & Graduate Catalog

 Completion of the Meijer Honors College program should not be confused with "Graduation with Honors," which is determined strictly by final grade point average.
 The Meijer Honors College requires not only a high grade point average but also successful completion of a special series of challenging courses.
 Completion of all Meijer Honors College requirements results in the "Meijer Honors College Graduate" designation on both the baccalaureate diploma and the college transcript.
 Graduates wear a special stole at Commencement.

-To remain in good standing in the Meijer Honors College, a student must maintain a 3.2 grade point average (GPA).
-Failure to do so will result in the student being placed on probationary status and given a semester to bring his or her GPA back up to a 3.2.
+To remain in good standing in the Meijer Honors College, a student must maintain a 3.2 grade point average.
+Failure to do so will result in the student being placed on probationary status and given two consecutive semesters to bring his or her GPA back up to a 3.2.
 Honors courses may be repeated only with the consent of both the director and the faculty member involved.
-Students may voluntarily resign from Honors, but will be responsible for completing the regular general education program of the university.
+Students may voluntarily withdraw from honors but will be responsible for completing the regular General Education Program of the university if they do so.

 Learning and Living Community